madeofpendletonwool/PinePods/completed_todos.md

 - [] Updating which chapter is currently playing to switch to a pause button
 - [] Functional back button - Along with ensuring browser backs, and phone backs react correctly
 - [] While host search occurs the server is unresponsive
+- [] On Episode page reload or navigate direct with link it starts with a cutoff non-html description

 - [] Full Screen Episode should have clickable podcast header to open pod page